Phpcraft/core/README.md

 - [mcverify](https://github.com/timmyrs/mcverify): A simple REST API for linking your users' Minecraft: Java Edition accounts.

-Also, I'd like to give a big, warm "thank you" to [Jetbrains](https://www.jetbrains.com/?from=Phpcraft) for providing me with an open-source license for PhpStorm, a lovely PHP IDE.
+Also, I'd like to thank [Jetbrains](https://www.jetbrains.com/?from=Phpcraft) for providing me with an open-source license for [PhpStorm](https://www.jetbrains.com/phpstorm/?from=Phpcraft), a lovely PHP IDE.

 ---